MorelAntoine/Unity-Character-Mechanism/README.md

 ## Architecture

-The framework is divided into three main parts :
+The framework is divided into three main parts:

 - **Behaviour**: Define the behaviour of the character.
 Focus on managing the inputs (AI or Player) in order to control the character.